dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-28-background-images-intersection-provider/index.md

 }
 ```

-I use [@unpic/placeholder](https://github.com/ascorbic/unpic-placeholder) to transform the blurhash into a style object that I pass as a prop to the [@unpic/react](https://github.com/ascorbic/unpic-img) component that I use for responsive images.
+I use [@unpic/placeholder](https://github.com/ascorbic/unpic-placeholder) to transform the [blurhash](https://blurha.sh/) into a style object that I pass as a prop to the [@unpic/react](https://github.com/ascorbic/unpic-img) component that I use for responsive images.

-I get the blurhash from the JSON file I generated with my package on line 18.
+I get the [blurhash](https://blurha.sh/) from the JSON file I generated with my package on line 18.

 The `blurhashToGradientCssObject` function will return the style object from the blurhash on line 22.

-The rendered CSS will look something like this:
+The rendered `img` tag and style attribute will look something like this:

 ```HTML
 <img loading="lazy" style="object-fit:cover;max-width:600px;max-height:400px;aspect-ratio:1.5;width:100%;background-image:radial-gradient(at 0 0,#ffffff,#00000000 50%),radial-gradient(at 33% 0,#fefefc,#00000000 50%),radial-gradient(at 67% 0,#edecee,#00000000 50%),radial-gradient(at 100% 0,#f4f4f6,#00000000 50%),radial-gradient(at 0 50%,#fdfffe,#00000000 50%),radial-gradient(at 33% 50%,#f9f8f7,#00000000 50%),radial-gradient(at 67% 50%,#e5e6e9,#00000000 50%),radial-gradient(at 100% 50%,#edeef1,#00000000 50%),radial-gradient(at 0 100%,#fbffff,#00000000 50%),radial-gradient(at 33% 100%,#fafbfa,#00000000 50%),radial-gradient(at 67% 100%,#e0e5eb,#00000000 50%),radial-gradient(at 100% 100%,#e4eaf1,#00000000 50%)" decoding="async" sizes="(min-width: 600px) 600px, 100vw" srcset="<rest>">